avinetworks/avi-helm-charts/docs/AKO/openshift/objects.md

           -----END CERTIFICATE-----

-If insecureEdgeTerinationPolicy is Allow, then AKO creates an SNI VS for the hostname; also a pool is created for the same hostname which is added as member is Poolgroup of the parent Shared VS. This enables the host to be accessed via both http(80) and https(443) port.
+If insecureEdgeTerminationPolicy is Allow, then AKO creates an SNI VS for the hostname; also a pool is created for the same hostname which is added as member is Poolgroup of the parent Shared VS. This enables the host to be accessed via both http(80) and https(443) port.

 ### Passthrough Route: